 - The city’s libraries, operated by Maricopa County Library District (MCLD), also remain closed.
 MCLD offers online eMedia options, as well as a new curbside pickup program at Northwest Regional Library.
 Learn more at https://mcldaz.org.

 - Public meetings remain closed to public attendance until further notice.
-To watch live, please visit www.surpriseaz.gov/surprisetv, the Surprise City Gov Facebook page at www.facebook.com/cityofsurprise.
-Cox channel 11 and Century Link channel 8513 also carry the meetings live.
+Watch live on Cox channel 11, www.surpriseaz.gov/surprisetv, or the Surprise City Gov Facebook page at www.facebook.com/cityofsurprise.
 Comments can be made by phone or email.
 Get the details at www.surpriseaz.gov/agendas.

 - The A-frame sign policy temporary amendment remains in effect until the Mayor’s declaration of emergency terminates, which is at a date uncertain at this time.
 This amendment allows businesses in the city of Surprise to display an A-frame sign along the adjacent roadway or roadway closest to their business subject to certain requirements.
 Learn more: https://bit.ly/33Vd4NE

 The city continues to evaluate the reopening of additional facilities, amenities, programs and services under the most current guidance from the Arizona Department of Health Services, the Governor’s Office, and the Centers for Disease Control and Prevention (CDC).
 We are also looking to ensure the cost to reopen aligns with our efforts to maintain a balanced city budget amid COVID-19 impacts.For information on the COVID-19 virus, please visit cdc.gov for a national perspective, and azdhs.gov for Arizona information.